Small Business Trends of 2020

 Such efforts call for transparency, reassurance, and preparation.
-What effort you put towards prioritizing employee health will surely benefit your bottom line, enabling your team to do their best work, with peace of mind.
+Your action towards prioritizing employee health will surely benefit your bottom line, enabling your team to do their best work with peace of mind.

 2. E-Commerce is finally delivering on the early internet promises of the 90s